c0de-xs/TheScenic/content/about/index.md

 ---
 title: "About"
 date: 2021-01-30T16:26:05+01:00
-draft: true # Set to false to publish
+draft: false # Set to false to publish

 description: "Put your description here"
 summary: "Put your summary here"